-NENA is offering its 11th Annual “Grow Monarch Habitat” workshop on Saturday, May 20, 2017, 10:00 am – 12:00 pm at the Nokomis Community Center, 2401 East Minnehaha Parkway, Minneapolis.
+NENA is offering its 12th Annual “Grow Monarch Habitat” workshop on Saturday, May 19, 2018, 9:00 am – 12:00 pm at the Nokomis Community Center, 2401 East Minnehaha Parkway, Minneapolis.
 This kid friendly session offers a wealth of information for both beginning and advanced gardeners.
-Doors open at 9:30 am.

 As the number of monarch butterflies has plummeted in the last few years, researchers and naturalists are urging people to create monarch habitat in urban and suburban areas throughout the Midwest Corn Belt, to replace lost agricultural habitat, especially milkweed.
 This how-to workshop will provide the information and essential plants to get started.